-Our parent participation/involvement preschool is a Non-Profit Organization, operated and administered by paid teachers, and helped by volunteer parents who are Directors on the Executive Committee and who let with other low commitment jobs at the Preschool.
+Our parent participation/involvement preschool is a Non-Profit Organization, operated and administered by paid teachers, and helped by volunteer parents who are Directors on the Executive Committee and who are assigned other low commitment jobs at the Preschool.

 Our teachers are Early Childhood Educators, licensed under the BC Governments ECE Registry and the Community Care and Assisted Living Act, Child Care Licensing Regulation, have undergone Criminal Checks and have their Child Care First Aid.
 Our facility is regularly inspected by Vancouver Coastal Health and our local Fire Department.

-The preschool provides a place where the children/student can experience an enjoyable school experience.
-This early school experience will be valuable once your child/ren enter public school.
+Our preschool provides a place where the children/students can experience an enjoyable pre-school experience.
+This early school experience will be valuable once your child/ren enter the public school system.
 It is also a place where parents have the opportunity to: watch their children as members of a group; observe and converse with the teacher and other parents regarding parenting, or to to find new ways of managing their children.

 We are also a supportive community of families where we all demonstrate kindness, empathy, acceptance and understanding.
 Most of all, a parents involvement in the school sends a powerful and loving message to our children that they are important and we care about what they do.